actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 One can show this holds true by the transformation method, which I will not elaborate further here.

-Let us approach how we can arrive at the t-distribution.
+Let us approach how we can arrive at the t-statistic and distribution.

 First, let us standardize the distribution of $\hat{\beta}$: